jorbDehmel/oak/README.md

 because it does not **need** to have anything more. `Oak` code and, by extension, `.oak` files should be minimalist.

+## `c_print!` and `c_panic!`

+`c_print!` prints a message at compile time, concatenating the passed strings. `c_panic!` does the same thing, but throws the result as a compile error.
+In either case, the message will be prefaced by its originating file and line number.
+Since these two macros are compile-time only, any variables passed will not be evaluated; Only their names will be printed.
+The `c` refers to compilation, not to the `C` programming language.

+## The Erase Macro

+`Oak` does not have private members, but sometimes it is still useful to disallow the use of a type after its declaration.
+In this case, you can use the `erase!` macro.
+This takes the name of a struct, and disallows it from being used again.
+For instance, the `std/interface.oak` file provides erased structs of various sizes for use in struct interfaces.
+These items can never be accessed, but still take up space within a struct.

 ## List of Keywords

 The following are keywords- That is to say, these words cannot